AbhishekGhosh/disable-embeds-emoji/README.md

 ### What about previous embeds? ###

 Since WordPress caches all embed codes, previous embeds from other sites will still work.
-However, your own siteâ€™s embeds wonâ€™t work at all when using this plugin.
+However, your own website's embeds would not work at all when using this plugin.
+Emoji shortcode will not return funny emojis.

 ## Screenshots ##